 - 1. Caseload will be monitored on a monthly basis, no later than the tenth of each month, and no later than ten (10) days following the start of the school year.
 Caseload information is required and is to be submitted to the compliance secretary. - 2.
 Should it be determined that an individual is overloaded, the District shall take one (1) of the following actions, which shall be temporary only for the duration of the overload: - a.
 Hire temporary substitute help - b.
 Hire additional School Psychologists, SLPs, OTs, PTs, and School Nurses, including increasing part-time employee FTE - c.
 Redistribute caseload support to other School Psychologists, SLPs, OTs, PTs, and School Nurses. - d.
 Reassign existing and appropriately endorsed staff - e.
+Hire Certified Occupational Therapist Assistants - f.
+Hire Certified Physical Therapy Assistants - g.
+Hire Certified Speech Language Pathologist Assistants - h.
 Provide overload pay at the following rates, if other remedies above are not practical solutions - i.
-School psychologists: Each evaluation in excess of 14 shall be considered overload and will be paid at the per diem rate x 5.44 hours (5.44 hours is the average time billed to Medicaid for an initial evaluation). - ii.
-SLPs: Overload pay is based upon the formula for secondary-school overloads.
-Each overload student (those in excess of fifty-nine [59]) who can be accommodated in a preset grouping shall generate an additional forty dollars (\$40) per month, paid directly to the SLP. - f.
+School psychologists: Each evaluation at or above 14 shall be considered overload and will be paid at the per diem rate x six (6) hours. - ii.
+SLPs: Each overload student (those in excess of fifty-six [56]) who can be accommodated in a preset grouping shall generate an additional forty dollars (\$40) per month, paid directly to the SLP. - iii.
+OTs: Each overload student (those in excess of forty [40]) who can be accommodated in a preset grouping shall generate an additional forty dollars (\$40) per month, paid directly to the OT. - i.
+Overload remedies shall not be used as a reason to not hire additional staff. - j.
 Other options if jointly agreed to by the District and by the Association/employee. - 3.
 A minimum of 1.0 FTE SLP will be dedicated to conducting assessments consistent with program needs.
 These employees shall not be included in the employee staffing ratio as they are dedicated to conducting assessments and do not serve students with IEPs.
-The District will consult with the Association if this minimum staffing level needs to be revised. - 5.
-If an individual school psychologist, SLP, OT, School Nurse, or PT has questions or concerns about his/her caseload, he/she can generate a caseload review by notifying, in writing, the appropriate special education administrator.
+The District will consult with the Association if this minimum staffing level needs to be revised.

-a.
-The caseload review will occur within ten (10) school days of the request and results of the caseload review will be communicated in writing to the requesting staff member and building principal.
-Following the review, overload remedies will be consistent with the provisions above.
-If the review finds that the caseload is within the bargained caseload parameters, the District may review case management practices to assist the program in being efficient and effective.
+- 4. If an individual school psychologist, SLP, OT, School Nurse, or PT has questions or concerns about his/her caseload, he/she can generate a caseload review by notifying, in writing, the appropriate special education administrator. - a.
+The caseload review will occur within ten (10) school days of the request. - b.
+Following the review, overload remedies will be consistent with the provisions above. - c.
+If the review finds that the caseload is within the bargained caseload parameters, the District may review case management practices to assist the program in being efficient and effective. - d.
 The results of the caseload review will be communicated in writing to the requesting staff member and the building principal.